 The acronym SHARP stands for Safety & Health Achievement Recognition Program.
-The SHARP program works with small businesses who have made a commitment to operate an exemplary injury and illness prevention program.
+The SHARP program works with small businesses who have made a commitment to operate an exemplary injury as well as illness prevention program.
 There are many benefits with belonging to the SHARP program:

-- Protect employees from workplace safety and health hazards
+- Protect employees from workplace safety as well as health hazards

 - Follow OSHA guidelines on safety best practices to protect workers